yusukeishihata/yusukeishihata.github.io/content/authors/admin/_index.md

 ---

 I am a third-year Ph.D. student in economics at Duke University.
-My research interests lie in labor economics, the economics of the family, the economics of education.
+My research interests lie in labor economics, the economics of the family, the economics of education, and structural microeconometrics.
+I have broad theoretical and empirical interests in topics such as job search, marriage market matching, gender inequality, and intra-household decisions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "tex/yusukeishihata_cv.pdf" "newtab" >}}CV{{< /staticref >}}.